 Flavonoids and CBD Products

-Seeing as flavonoids are phytochemicals, you can rest assure that they are plentiful in full spectrum hemp oil.
-In fact, they play a critical role in hemp maintaining it’s therapeutic benefits.
+Seeing as flavonoids are phytochemicals, you can rest assured that they are plentiful in broad spectrum hemp oil.
+In fact, they play a critical role in hemp maintaining its benefits.

 Any living being relies on light for survival.
 This is especially true for hemp.
 Due to photosynthesis, the sun draws up nutrients and moisture through the roots of the plant.
 This pressure causes the hemp plant to sweat.
 Seeing as pressure changes the genetic makeup of chemical compounds, this pivotal process creates terpenes and phytocannabinoids such as CBD.